opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 this user guide assumes it is a physical machine for simplicity.

-The rest of this guide will describe how to install the Dovetail tool as a Docker container image, go over the steps of running the CVP test suite, and then discuss how to view test results and make sense of them.
+The rest of this guide will describe how to install the Dovetail tool as a Docker container image, go over the steps of running the OVP test suite, and then discuss how to view test results and make sense of them.

 Readers interested
-in using Dovetail for its functionalities beyond CVP testing, e.g. for in-house or extended testing, should consult the Dovetail developer's guide for additional information.
+in using Dovetail for its functionalities beyond OVP testing, e.g. for in-house or extended testing, should consult the Dovetail developer's guide for additional information.